 For administering authorities and employers, an initial requirement was to establish procedures to identify any breaches, and then evaluate and if appropriate report to the Regulator.
 These were put in place during 2005 and part of this procedure was to undertake an annual review.
-This represents the annual review for the year up to 30 September 2021.
+This represents the annual review for the year up to 30 September 2022.

-No possible breaches have been reported to the named officer for reporting issues to within Havering.
+No possible breaches of law have been reported.
 Consequently, no reports have been made to TPR.